lucky-wolf/DW2-XL/README.md

 - Slightly reduced energy costs of Smart Drive
 - Tweaked the names of Ikkuro Utopian Government
 - Added a bunch of ship design names for Ikkuro vessels
-- Improved the output of Novacore reactors
+- Improved the output of Reactor, Novacores

 ### v1.18.1
 - Removed planetary gravitic facilities (cause weird behavior)